Dream of having the confidence to travel solo?

 The Anthropology Museum is right in the Chapultepec, so you will hardly have to walk for a long time to go check the park out!

 With a park this big, it can feel overwhelming to decide what to do.
 So let me help you out with…

 1) Lago Menor

-Rent a little blue paddleboat and go for a ride on the beautiful Lago Menor (Smaller Lake).
+If you have a little money, rent a little blue paddleboat and go for a ride on the beautiful Lago Menor (Smaller Lake).
 There’s a Lago Major as well, but apparently the Smaller Lake is more popular.
 I guess good lakes come in small packages.

 2) Shop Stop

 Go shopping for random tchotchkes or snacks from kiosks.
 DON’T BUY A STUFFED MINION, THOUGH!
 Those are not authentically Mexican.
 If your child asks you for one, tell him not to be such a tourist and keep walking.
 Just leave him alone in the park.
 He deserves it for his bad taste in souvenirs.